 Jeni’s Splendid Ice Creams of Columbus, OH, is recalling all of its ice cream, frozen yogurts, sorbets and ice cream sandwiches due to potential contamination with listeria monocytogenes, a life-threatening foodborne pathogen.

 Free Jeni’s Splendid Ice Cream Recall Lawsuit Evaluation: If you or a loved one developed symptoms of food poisoning after eating Jeni’s Splendid Ice Cream, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit against the manufacturer and our lawyers can help.

 What’s the Problem?